unchartedsoftware/torflow/README.md

 ## Building

 NodeJS and NPM are required for building and running.
-Once NPM is installed, install the gulp plugin globally to build the Javascript source:
+Once NPM is installed, install the gulp and bower plugins globally to build the Javascript source:

-	npm install -g gulp
+	npm install -g gulp bower

 Install modules (from root project directory):